This is a guest post by Ashley Asue.

 If they aren’t using a customer map, they’re in the dark.
 Their chances for converting is left to luck or tribal knowledge.
 When you start to lose your most experienced people, you lose all tribal knowledge.

-You want to give them a blueprint to give them the highest chance of being successful and documenting what that was so others can repeat it.
+You want to give them a template to give them the highest chance of being successful and documenting what that was so others can repeat it.

 After all, what they’re doing is 100% visible to the rest of the world either online or through angry customers telling their friends.
 This can be your chance to shine.
 Everyone looks good on their best day but you earn trust faster by how you respond after a mistake.